ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 Replace the *port number* and the *node name* with the appropriate values.

+This SSH session created tunnel from your computer to gra798.
+The tunnel will be active only while the session is running.
+Do not close this window and do not logout, this will close the tunnel and disconnect you from the notebook.

+Now in the browser on your local computer you can type localhost:8888, and enter the token when prompted.

+In Jupyter open new notebook.
+Ensure that you are creating notebook with the python kernel matching the active environment (env-pytraj), or kernel will fail to start!

 > #### Using MobaXterm (on Windows)
 >
 > Users of MobaXterm can use the "SSH Session" as usual to open the *first* terminal tab which they